-(Quork) Walker Lewis, black abolitionist, barber, was born in Barre, Massachusetts on August 3, 1798.
-His father, Peter P. Lewis, farmer, a free black from Bennington, Vermont; his mother, Minor Walker a slave from Barre, Massachusetts, .
+(Quork) Walker Lewis, was born in Barre, Massachusetts on August 3, 1798.
+His father, Peter P. Lewis was a free black farmer from Bennington, Vermont.
+His mother, Minor Walker was an enslaved woman from Barre, Massachusetts.
 Peter and Minor had a total of ten children.
-They moved their family from Barre to Cambridge about 1830.
+They moved their family from Barre to Cambridge in about 1830.

-Walker Lewis commitment to the anti-slavery and abolition movements were part of his family’s history.
-He was named after his uncle, Quork Walker.
-Quork obtained his family’s freedom from Nathaniel Jennison through the Massachusetts Judicial Supreme Court decision in the 1781 Commonwealth v.
+Walker Lewis's commitment to the anti-slavery and abolition movements were part of his family’s history.
+He was named after his uncle, Quork Walker, who obtained his family’s freedom from Nathaniel Jennison through the Massachusetts Judicial Supreme Court decision in the 1781 Commonwealth v.
 Jennison Case, which ended slavery in Massachusetts.

-In Cambridge on May 26, 1825, Walker Lewis married Elizabeth Lovejoy, daughter of Peter Lovejoy, black and Lydia Greenleaf Bradford, white.
+In Cambridge on May 26, 1825, Walker Lewis married Elizabeth Lovejoy, the mixed-race daughter of Peter Lovejoy and Lydia Greenleaf Bradford.
 Their son, Enoch Lovejoy Lewis, was born on May 20, 1826, in Cambridge and their daughter, Lydia Elizabeth, was born the following year in November.

 Along with Prince Hall, Lewis helped establish the Grand African Lodge of Freemasons (Prince Hall Freemasonry Lodge) when he signed the 1827 Declaration of Independence from the Lodge of England.
 He served as grand master of Boston’s African Lodge from 1829-1831.